Eight disciplines. One senior operator.

 What is AI readiness for a credit union or community bank?

 AI readiness is an institution's ability to adopt AI in a way that actually moves the needle across workflows, data, regulatory posture, and team capability.
-It covers use-case prioritization, data governance, vendor versus build decisions, NCUA, OCC, and FDIC-facing documentation, and change management.
+It covers use-case prioritization, data governance, vendor versus build decisions, systems and technology stack review, NCUA, OCC, and FDIC-facing documentation, and change management.
 Most institutions are not ready, but most think they are.

 How long does an AI readiness engagement take?